CogentRedTester/mpv-file-browser/docs/addons.md

 Runs the given function in a new coroutine, passing through any additional arguments.

+#### `fb.coroutine.queue(fn: function, ...): coroutine`

+Runs the given function in a coroutine when the script next goes idle, passing through any additional arguments.
+The (not yet started) coroutine is returned by the function.

 #### `fb.rescan(): void`

 Rescans the current directory.
 Equivalent to Ctrl+r without the cache refresh for higher level directories.